By the end of this section, you will be able to:

 This equation relates the ratios of force to area in any hydraulic system, providing the pistons are at the same vertical height and that friction in the system is negligible.
 Hydraulic systems can increase or decrease the force applied to them.
 To make the force larger, the pressure is applied to a larger area.
 For example, if a 100-N force is applied to the left cylinder in Figure 11.15 and the right one has an area five times greater, then the force out is 500 N. Hydraulic systems are analogous to simple levers, but they have the advantage that pressure can be sent through tortuously curved lines to several places at once.

-Example 11.6 Calculating Force of Slave Cylinders: Pascal Puts on the Brakes
+Calculating Force of Wheel Cylinders: Pascal Puts on the Brakes

 Consider the automobile hydraulic system shown in Figure 11.16.

-A force of 100 N is applied to the brake pedal, which acts on the cylinder—called the master—through a lever.
-A force of 500 N is exerted on the master cylinder.
+A force of 100 N is applied to the brake pedal, which acts on the pedal cylinder—called the master—through a lever.
+A force of 500 N is exerted on the pedal cylinder.
 (The reader can verify that the force is 500 N using techniques of statics from Applications of Statics, Including Problem-Solving Strategies.)
-Pressure created in the master cylinder is transmitted to four so-called slave cylinders.
-The master cylinder has a diameter of 0.500 cm, and each slave cylinder has a diameter of 2.50 cm.
-Calculate the force created at each of the slave cylinders.
+Pressure created in the pedal cylinder is transmitted to four wheel cylinders.
+The pedal cylinder has a diameter of 0.500 cm, and each wheel cylinder has a diameter of 2.50 cm.
+Calculate the force created at each of the wheel cylinders.

 Pascal's principle applied to hydraulic systems is given by :

-This value is the force exerted by each of the four slave cylinders.
-Note that we can add as many slave cylinders as we wish.
+This value is the force exerted by each of the four wheel cylinders.
+Note that we can add as many wheel cylinders as we wish.
 If each has a 2.50-cm diameter, each will exert

 Making Connections: Conservation of Energy